 - Queenie, Queenie.

-But can we ever protect our children 100 percent from everyday scrapes and bruises and should we try?
+But can we ever protect our children 100% from everyday scrapes and bruises and should we try?

 Other playground games such clapping songs and skipping games also seem to get passed down through the ages and change and morph with the times but at the core, the lineage can be traced back over decades.